Physics of Aberration rather than Special Relativity

-The space component of the velocity four-vector is defined as the rate of change of the path of a particle with respect to its proper time.
-Based upon this definition, one may say that the four-velocity results from the Lorentz time dilation, and thus they are compatible.
-However, the current definition disregarding the dilation of its proper path is not based upon experimental fact.
-Observation of the dilated mean free path of $\pi$-meson beam with respect to its proper lifetime points out that once the Lorentz time dilation is taken into account, there is no room for the four-velocity formulation.
-Either the time dilation or the four-velocity, not both of them, can be consistent with experimental observation.
-This means that the time dilation and the four-velocity are alternatives, so that the four-velocity cannot result from the Lorentz time dilation.
-The question naturally arises, ``In time and velocity, phenomenologically, which component would appear dilated to the observer?''
-To see the truth, the mean lifetime of a rapidly moving $\pi$-meson beam must be determined by direct measurement.
-The mean lifetime so determined will be the same as the data measured in the rest system of $\pi$-mesons if what the twin paradox points out is correct.
-Although such an experiment was probably undertaken, there does not seem to be a publication that describes the experiment of this kind.
-In spite of this, we can infer the result from a comparison with astronomical observation.
+The four-vector velocity is conceived in the context of time and space, leading to the formulation of special relativity.
+The space components are defined as the rate of change of the path of a particle with respect to its proper time, the time component being defined as that of a light.
+Such a definition is a result of confusion, however, unless by intention.
+The four-vector velocity cannot be defined by the Lorentz time dilation; they are alternative conceptually.
+In fact, in that definition has the path dilation been disregarded.
+The mean free path measured in the experiment is not the distance of its proper lifetime but that multiplied by the $\gamma$ factor.
+Once the Lorentz time dilation is taken into account, there is no room for the four-vector velocity formulation.
+This is what we observe.
+Either the time dilation or the four-velocity can be consistent with the experimental result.
+From the experiment it is evident that the time dilation and the four-velocity are alternative.
+To see the definite result, the mean lifetime of a rapidly moving $\pi$-meson beam must be determined by direct measurement in experiment.
+The mean lifetime thus obtained will be the same as the data measured in the rest system of $\pi$-mesons if the twin paradox is the correct argument.
+Such an experiment has never been done in the past.
+Nevertheless, we can infer the result from a comparison with astronomical observations.